 Our Resilience webinar series focuses on how we can become more self-reliant in our homes and thereby make our communities more resilient in the face of health and environmental threats.
 Today’s robust solar technology, combined with efficient electric appliances and simple lifestyle changes, help maximize community resilience.
-Tune in every Friday to learn about a range of proven strategies!
+Tune in to learn about a range of proven strategies!

 Full archive of webinar events below!

 Previous Resilience Webinars

 Solar for Self-Reliance

 Learn how you can harness the sun to power your home, ‘fuel’ an electric car and store energy in a battery for night time and grid outages.
 Reliable, modern clean technology like solar panels, heat pumps and batteries provide the ultimate resiliency package while reducing carbon pollution and our societal need to import dirty fossil fuels from away.
 ReVision Energy’s Jeff Cantara, a farmer and one of the most knowledgeable solar professionals in our region, discusses how people are making the cost-effective switch to solar combined with air source heat pumps for heating and cooling their homes.
 He also covers battery storage for backup power, and charging an electric car with solar to eliminate gasoline (50% of carbon pollution comes from tailpipe emissions).

 ReVision’s Malcolm Sonnett, one of the most knowledgeable solar + battery experts in our region, presents on how homes can combine battery storage with solar electricity to harness our abundant solar resource and still be able to power themselves when the sun isn’t shining and/or when the grid goes down.